Registration: January 16 - March 10, 2017

 This course is aimed at trained archivists who find themselves in charge of an archives as well as non-archivists who find themselves managing on unfamiliar ground.
 Archivists, curators, librarians, records managers, information technologists, and volunteers may find this course useful.

-Using the publications The Lone Arranger: Succeeding in a Small Repository and Management: Innovative Practices for Archives and Special Collections students will be introduced to the management an archival repository in seven modules.
+Using the publications The Lone Arranger: Succeeding in a Small Repository and Management: Innovative Practices for Archives and Special Collections students will be introduced to the management of an archival repository in seven modules.

 Topics for the modules include: